aldertzomer/Microbial-Genomics-2022/_episodes/80_Phylogenetic_trees_from_a_superalignment.md

 ~~~
 {: .bash}

 Inspect the superalignment.
 How many residues are in the alignment?.
-Also download the tree and view it using Figtree.
+Also download the tree and view it using Figtree which can be downloaded here: [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases) .
 Does it look comparable to the gene presence absence tree?
 Look at the reference isolate.
 FastTree is a tool for a quick first tree.
 Better tools would be RaxML (https://cme.h-its.org/exelixis/web/software/raxml/) or IQ-TREE (http://www.iqtree.org/) however these take quite some time to run.

 ## Visualizing phenotypes